marco12893/akuntansi/projectx/README.md

             year,
         )
 ```

-Selects the revenue debit by summing up all the debits from the general and adjustment journal where the debit type is revenue
+Selects the revenue credit by summing up all the credits from the general and adjustment journal where the credit type is revenue
 ```
         revenue_credit = db.execute(
             "SELECT SUM(Credit) FROM ( SELECT Credit FROM Credit_Account JOIN General_Journal ON Credit_Account.GJ_ID = General_Journal.GJ_ID WHERE Type = 'Revenue' AND strftime('%m', General_Journal.Date) = ?
 AND strftime('%Y', General_Journal.Date) = ?
 UNION ALL SELECT Credit FROM Credit_Account JOIN Adjustment_Journal ON Credit_Account.AJ_ID = Adjustment_Journal.AJ_ID WHERE Type = 'Revenue' AND strftime('%m', Adjustment_Journal.Date) = ?
 AND strftime('%Y', Adjustment_Journal.Date) = ?)",